Members of trucker convoy sue DC alleging First Amendment violation - NewsBreak

 Members of trucker convoy sue DC alleging First Amendment violation

-( The Hill ) – Truckers who traveled to Washington, D.C., to protest COVID-19 vaccine requirements are suing the city, saying that their First Amendment rights were violated, according to a court records.
+(The Hill) – Truckers who traveled to Washington, D.C., to protest COVID-19 vaccine requirements are suing the city, saying that their First Amendment rights were violated, according to court records.

 In a complaint filed in the U.S. District Court for the District of Columbia, over a dozen plaintiffs say their constitutional rights were violated during the protests when police blocked entry points into the District.